 How to Enable or Disable Lock Screen Background in Windows 11

-You can enable or disable the lock screen background on the Windows 11 sign-in screen by adjusting a specific setting in the Personalization menu.
+You can enable or disable the lock screen background image on the Windows 11 sign-in screen to customize its appearance.

-The lock screen background refers to the image displayed before you reach the sign-in screen where you enter your password or PIN.
-By default, Windows 11 mirrors this lock screen image onto your sign-in screen.
+The lock screen background is the image displayed before you enter your password or PIN.
+By default, Windows 11 shows this image on your sign-in screen, but you can change it to a solid color.

 Method 1Using Personalization Settings